wicker/Wallowa-Wildlife-Checklist-App/README.md

 Open [http://localhost:5000/](http://localhost:5000/) in a browser.

-Flask may suggest opening `127.0.0.1:5000` but that will cause problems with the Google authentication, so it's best to use the localhost-based link above.
+**Note:** Flask may suggest opening `127.0.0.1:5000` but that will cause problems with the Google authentication, so it's best to use the localhost-based link above.

 ## Test